Office 365 Slow Performance: Why Your Network is to Blame & How to Fix It?

 Aryaka’s Network for the Office 365 Cloud

-Aryaka’s Network for the Cloud delivers Office 365 acceleration through a private, business-grade cloud overlay network.
+Aryaka’s global SD-WAN delivers Office 365 acceleration through a private, MPLS-grade network.
 Through the strategic distribution of POPs, our private network is within 1-5 milliseconds from Office 365 data centers around the world.
 Our proprietary and patented optimization stack is baked into our fully-meshed private global network, freeing businesses from the hassles of maintaining and managing appliances, while providing optimized access to cloud-hosted instances.
 Aryaka thus maximizes O365 performance by tailoring the solution for each customer by selecting those O365 geo(s) that minimize the average distance to the users to minimize latency.

 As a Microsoft ExpressRoute partner, we are also one of the first network service providers to enable our customers with private connectivity into critical Office 365 instances.
 Enterprises only need to connect to the Aryaka network (in less than a day!) to experience enterprise-grade connectivity and fast application performance, along with the flexibility and simplicity of the Internet.

 But don’t take our word for it, here’s what one of our customers has to say about Aryaka’s Office 365 acceleration solution: